kubernetes/enhancements/keps/sig-api-machinery/2161-apiserver-default-labels/README.md

 For example, you may need a way to declare namespaceAsName selectors, which is distinct from namespace label selectors.
-Introducing a new field has its own drawbacks: The obvious API, when combined with a podSelector, decreases security of a pod - an old client would be more open than users would expect them to be.
+Introducing a new field has its own drawbacks: The obvious API, when combined with a podSelector, decreases security of a pod - an old client would be more open than users would expect them to be (in the most obvious implementations).
+We note that there are workarounds involving special "always off" selectors, which can avoid this scenario, but they come with their own obvious inherent technical debt and costs.

 This is thoroughly debated in the [KEP](https://github.com/kubernetes/enhancements/issues/2112).
 Fail-closed is a requirement.